John Carlson (ice hockey): Anaheim Ducks (2026)

+Tampa Bay Lightning (2026–present)

+With Carlson set to become an unrestricted free agent, his contract rights were traded to the Carolina Hurricanes on June 27, 2026, during the 2026 NHL entry draft, in exchange for Kyle Masters and a sixth round pick in that year's draft.
+However, Carlson and the Hurricanes were unable to come to an agreement prior to the opening of free agency, and he ultimately signed a two-year, $17 million contract with the Tampa Bay Lightning on July 1.

 International play

-Carlson represented the United States under-18 team in the 2007 Ivan Hlinka Memorial Tournament, and then played for the United States junior team in the 2007 World Junior A Challenge He was later named an alternate captain of the United states team for the 2010 World Junior Championships.
+Carlson represented the United States under-18 team in the 2007 Ivan Hlinka Memorial Tournament, and then played for the United States junior team in the 2007 World Junior A Challenge.
+He was later named an alternate captain of the United States team for the 2010 World Junior Championships.
 On January 5, 2010, he scored the game-winning goal in overtime of the gold medal game as part of a two-goal effort to defeat Canada junior team 6–5.
 Carlson finished the tournament with seven points in seven games.
 Additionally, he was named to the tournament's all-star team.
 In December 2010, Carlson was named to NHL.com's All-Time World Junior Championship team.

 Carlson played for the United States senior team during the 2014 Winter Olympics.
 Carlson scored his team's first goal of the tournament in their opening match against Slovakia senior team on February 13, 2014.
 His goal was scored on his first shot in the tournament, giving him consecutive goals on shots in international play for the United States.
-In six games games during Winter Olympics, Carlson recorded a goal and an assist.
+In six games during Winter Olympics, Carlson recorded a goal and an assist.
 The United States entered the semifinals undefeated, but finished in fourth place after being shutout in the bronze medal game by Finland senior team.

 On May 27, 2016, Carlson was named to the United States team for the 2016 World Cup of Hockey tournament.
-He scored no points over two games as the United States failed to medal.
+He played in all tournament games for Team USA as part of their top defensive pairing.
+However, Team USA was eliminated early after losing their first two preliminary-round games.

 Personal life

-Carlson is of Swedish descent on his father's side and Italian on his mother's.
 On September 6, 2014, Carlson married his long-time girlfriend Gina Nucci.
 The couple have four children together.